f2js/RatingProducer/README.md

 Gets all orders for a given customer.
 Does not fetch orderlines.

 #### body:
- - rating: "Integer between 1 to 10"
+ - rating: Integer between 1 to 10
  - userId: Id of user